 - Lot prices continue to increase.
 Despite the crash of the new home market and its slow recovery, lot prices have increased significantly since the peak of the housing market.
 What you may be saving in costs associated with the actual house structure, you are more than making up for in lot cost.
 The increase might be understandable if lot sizes were increasing and treed lots were the norm.
 In reality, you will get the same barren, small lot that you could have had for half the price six or seven years ago.

 - Financing diversification.
 It used to be common practice for the builder to have an on-site lender to finance your new home.
 In this new era of tight lending regulations, many builders are foregoing lender service and leaving it to the buyer to secure outside financing.
 This creates a great opportunity to shop around and get the best terms available to you.

 Builders used to dictate the terms of new home deals.
 There is a remarkable shift from that model as the market continues to recover.
 Many terms are now negotiable, from price, to down payment, to time for construction, to design choices.
 Make sure to utilize your own realtor in the process so that you are represented.
 Remember, the agent on site represents the builder’s interests!

-Michael Russell is a REALTOR with The Russell Home Team at Keller Williams Realty.
-Michael specializes in Johnson County Kansas Homes and Real Estate for sale.
-Michael is a tech savvy realtor with over 13 years experience.
-Did you enjoy Michael's Blog?
-Feel free to subscribe or join Michael on his Social Network to stay up to date on Overland Park, Olathe, Leawood, Lenexa, Shawnee and all of Johnson Counties real estate news and more...
+Mike Russell is a REALTOR with Keller Williams Realty.
+Mike specializes in Johnson County Kansas Homes and Real Estate for sale.
+Mike is a tech savvy realtor with over 17 years experience.
+Did you enjoy Mike's Blog?
+Feel free to subscribe or join Mike on his Social Network to stay up to date on Overland Park, Olathe, Leawood, Lenexa, Shawnee and all of Johnson Counties real estate news and more...